Doogiemuc/liquido-mobile-pwa/docs/readme_tech.md

 Designed for small groups, e.g. social societeies, SMEs, pupils (suggest age >10), open source communities Liquido Mobile has a uch simpler concept than the larger web based www.Liquido.vote

-## Use Case Flow
+## Use Cases

- 0. Open www.liquido.me -> First user automatically becomes Admin
+### Open www.liquido.me on mobile

+ * IF user has a stored JWT, then log him in.
+Goto User Home
+ * ELSE Welcome message.
+User can decide to create a new team or join an existing one (with invitation code).

- 1. Create a new poll
+### Create a new team

+ * Ask for username.
+ * First user becomes admin for this team
- 2. Invite users (e.g. pupils, members, people who are allowed to vote) by sharing a link.
+ * Invite other users (e.g. pupils, members, people who are allowed to vote)
+   * share a link
+	 * share QR code
+	 * share alphanumeric invitation code

+### Join a team

+ * Pre: USer clicked on invitation link or entered invitation code
+ * Ask for username, then user joins team
+   * Error if username or e-mail alreadey exists in that team
+ * Goto User Home, where user can see proposals and open for voting polls

+### Create a new poll

+ 1. Create a new poll with title (topic, theme)
- 3. Every user can add one(!) proposal to that poll
+ 3. Every user in the team can add one(!) proposal to that poll
  4. Admin, eg. the teacher, starts the voting phase
  5. User's cast their vote
  6. Admin closes the voting phase